 - The Financial Coordinator who handles your adviser’s budgetary matter

 - Typically this person is in your thesis adviser’s departmental office

 - Ask your adviser if you are not sure

 - Include the following information in this email:

 - A copy of the Notice of Award

 - A copy of the Fellowship Incentive Program description

 - The start and end dates of your award (if not recorded on the Notice of Award)

-- The name of the department in which your Thesis Advisor has his/her primary appointment
+- The name of the department in which your Thesis Adviser has their primary appointment

 Failure to provide this information in a timely fashion may delay the start of your incentive.